 The Fatal Flaw is the foundation for most classical tragedies, although it can be exist as comedy too.
 Some aspect—physical, emotional, or mental—of a character, leads to their death or downfall.

-Achilles’ heel is the classic example.
-Another classic was Icarus being smart enough to manufacture wings made of wax, but his fatal flaw—hubris—goaded him to fly too close to the sun, melting the wax, and plummeting him, fatally, to earth.
+Achilles’s heel is the classic example.
+Another classic is Icarus being smart enough to manufacture wings made of wax, but his fatal flaw—hubris—goads him to fly too close to the sun, melting the wax, and plummeting him, fatally, to earth.
 In comedy, while Daffy Duck’s defining characteristic is selfishness, his fatal flaw is recklessness.
 In “The Hobbit,” the dragon Smaug has a naked chink in his impenetrable armor of scales:

 3) The Debt That Must Be Paid

 The fate that catches up with all of us sooner or later.
 The debt that must be paid.
 Characters either go on a quest to pay a debt or endure great suffering because they do not pay their debt.
-The basis of all gambling movies of course.
+This is the basis of all gambling movies.
 The classic tale is Goethe’s “Faust,” who makes a deal with the devil.
 Robert Johnson, the well-known legend has it, sold his soul to the devil at the crossroads, in order to be able to play the blues bewitchingly well.
-That’s a debt ol’ Robert may be paying right now.
+That’s a debt Robert may be paying right now.